H.S. GIRLS LACROSSE: Newburyport sends Foxboro packing in Div. 3 state semfiinal

 Newburyport scored four more times in the second half while Foxboro, patient and slowing the tempo on offense to control possession as much as it could, had three goals (Beigel twice, Grace Riley once).

-McCullough could only wonder how the game would have gone if Foxboro had had the same success in the first half as it did the second half.
+McCullough could only wonder how the game would have gone if Foxboro had had the same success in the first half as it did the second.

 “A very different second half, 4-3, I think we kind of all wish we could have one more (half) and see what happens,” McCullough said.
 “They’re a strong, aggressive team. ...
 We were a little more aggressive on the draw, and played a little more out there.
 We were hesitant in the first half and not being aggressive toward the goal.”